realA10001986/SID/README.md

 ##### &#9654; Home setup with a pre-existing local WiFi network

 In this case, you can connect your SID to your home WiFi network.
-This allows for BTTFN and HA/MQTT.
+This allows for wireless communication such as [BTTFN](#bttf-network-bttfn) and [HA/MQTT](#home-assistant--mqtt).

 ![STAmode-home](img/stamode-home.png)